cwi-dis/vr2gather-orchestrator-v2/external-packages/README.md

 ##  dash sfu

 The dash SFU is called `evanescent`.
 It is part of the soon-to-be-open-source `lldash` package.
-It is obtained from the <https://github.com/cwi-dis/lldash> repository.
+It is obtained from the <https://github.com/MotionSpell/lldash> repository.
+Inspect the releases and remember the version of the latest release **without the `v` prefix**.

-To install it inspect the github repository for the latest release.
-Edit and run
+Run

 ```
-./get_evanescent_sfu.sh
+./get_dash_sfu.sh X.Y.Z
 ```